14Kappaman/passwordgenerator/README.md

 # passwordgenerator
 This is a password generator.
 This password generator was created using primarily HTML and JavaScript.
+What little styling for color that was used was incorporated into the HTML file.

 Github Repository
 https://github.com/14Kappaman/passwordgenerator